 I can’t.
 I close my Facebook and stare at my sons’ now calm face.
 His long eyelashes closed over his sweaty face.
 This boy.
 This boy who has stolen my heart and encapsulated the last 3 years fully into focused kinetic energy of one goal- recovery.

 That answer remains hidden.
 Under the sterile cold hospital room.
 Amidst the beeping red lights.
-Under the stark white bedding that lay over my once vibrant happy son.
+Under the stark, white, starched bedding that lay over my once vibrant happy son.

 All I know is that my son is alive.
 Here and now, my son is alive.
 How many times I have prayed for this moment.
 For him to just be alive.